zackforbing/ruby-submissions/1505/08_apicurious.markdown

 ##### User Experience

-* 4: The application is a logical and easy to use implementation of the target application
+* 4: The application is a logical and easy to use implementation of the target application.
-* 3: The application covers many interactions of the target application, but has a few holes in lesser-used functionality
+* 3: The application covers many interactions of the target application, but has a few holes in lesser-used functionality.
-* 2: The application shows effort in the interface, but the result is not effective
+* 2: The application shows effort in the interface, but the result is not effective.
-* 1: The application is confusing or difficult to use
+* 1: The application is confusing or difficult to use.

 ### Evaluations